-1. Project: Each intern is given a project or group of projects to spearhead throughout their time with the Breast Care Center.
+1. Projects: Each intern is given a group of projects to spearhead throughout their time with the Breast Care Center.
 They are guided by a mentor as well as the internship program leadership.
-Most interns throughout their service are also involved in: abstract publications, manuscript publications, conferences, and symposiums.
+Most interns throughout their service are also involved in: abstract publications, posters, manuscript publications, conferences, and symposiums.

 Past projects our interns have worked on include:

-In addition to their main work project, each intern, under the guidance of their mentor, picks a personal research project to pursue throughout their intern year.
-Each year culminates in an end of the year public presentation on these research projects given to physicians, peers, and UCSF faculty and staff.
+In addition to their main work project, each intern, under the guidance of their mentor, picks a personal research project to pursue during their intern year.
+Each year culminates in an end-of-the-year public presentation on these research projects given to physicians, peers, and UCSF faculty and staff.

-The most recent set of final presentations can be viewed below.
-Additional final presentation videos can be viewed here: http://bccinternship.ucsf.edu/intern-final-presentations
+The most recent set of final presentations can be viewed here: http://bccinternship.ucsf.edu/intern-final-presentations.

-2. Patient Support Corps (formerly known as Decision Services): Every intern is required to participate in Patient Support Corps.
+2. Patient Support Corps: Every intern is required to participate in Patient Support Corps.
 This support program features student interns deployed as health coaches and patient advocates, in particular helping connect patients with relevant information, list questions, and make notes and recordings of visits with specialists.
 For more information on the Patient Support Corps, please visit: https://psc.ucsf.edu/

 If becoming a UCSF BCC intern interests you, please check out our 'How to Apply' section for information on application requirements as well as deadlines for our upcoming internship cycle.